 Place the lids on and refrigerate.
 It took our pickles about 7 days to become as spicy as we like.
 You can eat them sooner but they are so much if you can wait.

 Enjoy these as a snack or as a condiment on sandwiches, burgers or even salads.
 Can be stored 2-3 months in the fridge.

 Crunchy, spicy, sweet and tangy Refrigerator Spicy Bread and Butter Pickles.

 - 2 pounds mini cucumbers

-- 1 medium white onion (about 8 ounces), halved and thinly sliced (about 1 cup)
+- 1 medium white onion, halved and thinly sliced (about 1 cup)